 And yet, my indoor plants are not growing like weeds.

-The slightest problem with vapor pressure deficit, overwatering, underwatering, light intensity, pH or other factors is visible in their leaves and in a slowing of growth rate.
+The slightest problem with vapor pressure deficit, overwatering, underwatering, light intensity, pH or other factors is visible in their leaves and slowing of growth rate.

 So why are marijuana plants so weak?
 Why are they really NOT a weed?